Austin-W-Music/DeepFishing/wiki/Create-Reward-Types.md

 ## How to create your own RewardTypes

-The [RewardType](https://github.com/Oheers/EvenMoreFish/blob/master/even-more-fish-api/src/main/java/com/oheers/fish/api/reward/RewardType.java) interface exists in the API module of EvenMoreFish.
+The [RewardType](https://github.com/Austin-W-Music/DeepFishing/blob/master/DeepFishing-api/src/main/java/com/Austin-W-Music/fish/api/reward/RewardType.java) interface exists in the API module of DeepFishing.
 Below is an example of how to use it.

 ```
 /**
- * This is the EXP RewardType that exists inside EvenMoreFish.
+ * This is the EXP RewardType that exists inside DeepFishing.
  */
 public class EXPRewardType implements RewardType {